 School vouchers are an important issue in Texas this legislative session.
 One is not likely however, to see the word "voucher" in any official legislative language.
-Instead, terms like "scholarships" and "grants" now often are used as synonyms, but the structure of the proposed programs remains the same.
-Recently, state-level policymakers and advocates have proposed a grant program to give public school families public funds to send their children to private schools.
+Instead, terms like "scholarships" and "grants" now often are used as synonyms, because "vouchers" are politically unpopular, but the structure of the proposed programs remains the same.
+Recently, state-level policymakers and advocates have proposed programs to give public school families public funds to send their children to private schools.
 Proponents argue that school vouchers will save the state money, generate healthy competition between traditional and private schools, and remedy unequal access to high quality schools for low-income families.
-Opponents argue that voucher policies will draw away muchneeded funds from public schools and are just the first step in a broader effort to privatize public schools.
-These are tense, polarizing debates that too often are based on ideology rather than evidence.
-In this brief, we focus on the research, providing rigorous evidence to assess the claims that are being made.
+Opponents argue that voucher policies will draw away much-needed funds from public schools and are just the first step in a broader effort to privatize public schools.
+These are tense, polarizing debates that too often are based on ideology rather than evidence.2 In this brief, we focus on the research, providing rigorous evidence to assess the claims that are being made.
 Specifically, we focus on the equity claim, that school vouchers will help poor and minority families in low-performing schools to access higher-quality education.

 In the following brief we assess the evidence of this claim.
 First, we provide a brief history of school vouchers in the United States.
 Next we describe the different types of voucher programs that exist, and the variation amongst them.
 Third, we review rigorous research on who uses vouchers and their effects on low-income and minority students.
-Here, we focus on research that examines the effects of publicly funded voucher programs, such as the types of programs that are being proposed for Texas.
 Finally, based on this evidence, we offer policy recommendations for policymakers considering such reforms.